RaptorusMagnus/SimpleStack.github.io/index.md

 * Create/Drop DB Table schemas using nothing but a Type.
 (IOTW a true code-first ORM)
 * Simplicity - typed, wrist friendly API for common data access patterns.
 * Full use of query parameters.
-* Supports multiple databases.
+* Support multiple databases.
 Currently: Sql Server, Sqlite, MySql, PostgreSQL)
 * Cross Platform, based on netstandard 2.0.
-* Support connections on multiple databases from the same application
+* Support connections to multiple databases from the same application

 In SimpleStak.Orm : **1 Class = 1 Table/View**.
-There are no surprising or hidden behavior.
-[Attributes](/attributes) may be added on your Type to tune the queries generation (Alias, Schema, PrimaryKey, Index,...)
+There are no surprising or hidden behaviors.
+[Attributes](/attributes) may be added on your Types to tune the queries generation (Alias, Schema, PrimaryKey, Index,...)

 ### Sample usage